Dice-Extended/dice-x/Results.md

 |                   | Neural Network (PYT)     | 77.5%      |
 |                   | Neural Network (TF2)     | 78.5%      |

 As it can be seen from the table the models performed satisfying both with [Adult Income Dataset](https://archive.ics.uci.edu/dataset/2/adult) and the [Lending Club Dataset](https://www.lendingclub.com/).
 While models perform moderately on [German Credit Risk Dataset](https://archive.ics.uci.edu/static/public/144/statlog+german+credit+data.zip), they perform poorly on [Compas Recidivism Dataset](https://api.openml.org/data/download/22111929/dataset).

 ## Explainers' counterfactual generation time with different datasets

-Three types of explainers are generated for counterfactual generation that are genetic, PyTorch, and TensorFlow.
+Three types of explainers are generated for counterfactual generation that are genetic (sklearn), PyTorch (gradient - Adam), and TensorFlow (gradient - Adam).
 Counterfactuals generated by genetic algorithm are generated with a genetic algorithm creates mutations with the best counterfactuals depending on the loss value.
 The gradient methods use Adam optimizer with a learning rate of $0.05$ and parameterize the counterfactuals to optimize counterfactuals.
 During the counterfactual generation process 5 counterfactuals has been created.
 The table below shows time spent for counterfactual generation for each model and dataset.
 PYT represents a neural network model created with PyTorch and TF2 represents a neural network model created with TensorFlow framework.

 | Dataset           | Model          |   Time (s) |
 |:------------------|:---------------|------------:|